FelixFourcolor/He-trusted-in-God/README.md

 Minecraft java 1.18+

 ## Installation
-Download and copy the World folder into your saves, or
+Download and copy the World folder into your saves.
+Or,

-### Build from source
+## Build from source
-Build requirements: git, python 3.10+, pip.
+Build requirements:

-1. Create a new Minecraft world (java 1.18+), preferably (for performance) in peaceful mode, superflat type, and without generated structures.

-2. Save and exit the world.
+* git
+* python 3.10+
+* pip

+You may use your existing Minecraft world or create a new world (java 1.18+).

+If you are inside the world, save and exit it first.

-3. On the command line:
+Then, on the command line:

 ```
 # install dependencies